-Structure Instructions Text Items Objective To assess the candidate's understanding of conversational expressions and vocabulary in a dialogue Intended operations Select the best missing phrase from the language box Type of task Matching Number of items Eight (items 42-49) Channel Written Type of text Conversation Nature of information A conversation between two people in a work-related context Text length Approx. 200 words Test items There are eight correct options and two distractors (a-j).
+Structure Instructions Text Items

+Objective To assess the candidate's understanding of conversational expressions and vocabulary in a dialogue

+Intended operations Select the best missing phrase from the language box

+Type of task Matching

+Number of items Eight (items 42-49)

+Channel Written

+Type of text Conversation

+Nature of information A conversation between two people about everyday life, work, travel, etc.

+Text length Approximately 200 words

+Test items There are eight correct options and two distractors (a-j).
 The task is to choose the correct phrase for each gap.
 Only one option is correct.

-Topics See Inventory T - Topics - relevant for working life.
-Level The language in the texts and items may range between levels B1 and B2.
+Topics See Inventory T - Topics

+Level The language in the texts and the items may range between levels B1 and B2.

 Weighting One point per item (0 for incorrect response)